hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 #### Next time: alien mathematics

 So finishes Part I.
-Next time, we'll consider convergent evolution, aliens, and how reality itself might ground interspecific discourse in the same way that cognitive universalism grounds intraspecific discourse.
+Next time, we'll consider functional aspects of sentience, convergent evolution, aliens, and how reality itself might ground interspecific discourse in the same way that cognitive universalism grounds intraspecific discourse.
-In particular, we'll consider the claim that mathematics acts as a "universal language" and some radically different forms that alien mathematics might take.
+In particular, we'll consider the claim that mathematics acts as a "universal language" and canvas some of the radically different forms that alien mathematics might take.